Reception - Robins & Wrens

-We are a Reception unit, combining two class groups - the Robins, taught by Miss Brown and the Wrens, taught by Mrs Pearson and Mrs Sellars.
+We are a Reception unit, combining two class groups - the Robins, taught by Miss Brown and the Wrens, taught by Ms Pearson.
 Mrs Laws is our Nursery Nurse and works across the two classes.
 Mrs Kayleigh Caswell also supports as a Teaching Assistant on a Friday afternoon.

-Our curriculum which involves a balance of child-led learning through play and adult-directed activities.
-Our indoor classroom is zoned into areas such as role play, a message centre (mark-making), a sensory/messy play area, a creation station, loose parts play, a construction zone, reading area and small world area.
-Outdoor learning opportunities are also part of our everyday provision and we have access to a newly developed outdoor area which has a quiet zone with a storytelling chair, den building zone, large construction area, stage, large art zone, water and sand play, mud kitchen with pulley, imaginative play den and moveable physical play blocks.
+Our curriculum involves a balance of child-led learning through play and adult-directed activities.
+Our indoor classroom is zoned into areas - a role play area, message centre (mark-making), sensory/messy play area, creation station, loose parts play, a construction zone, reading area and small world area.
+Outdoor learning opportunities are part of our everyday provision and we have dedicated access to a newly developed outdoor area which has a quiet zone with a storytelling chair, den building zone, large construction area, stage, large art zone, water and sand play, mud kitchen with pulley, imaginative play tunnel and moveable physical play blocks.
 We operate a workshop approach, allowing children to access a range of resources independently to pursue their own fascinations.
 We then enhance the zoned areas to support and extend learning, linked to children's interests and projects we are following.

 We use high quality, engaging books and poems as the basis for our projects.
 This year we have covered Journeys, Pets, Sticks, Space, Superheroes, When I Grow Up, Staying Healthy, Our World and we also plan things linked to the children's own interests.

 For further information on our curriculum and how you can support your child at home, please see 'What to Expect, When' produced by Action for Children and the Department for Education.